MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/troubleshooting/ios.md

 9. If you want to check if the SDK detected the crash on the next app start, you can call the API to check whether the app crashed in the last session and shows an alert.
 Or you can extend the crash callback to see if it was successfully sent to the server.
 10. To check if Mobile Center backend received the crash, go to the Log flow section in the Analytics service.
 Your crashes should appear there, once it has been sent.

-## 4. The Alert that prompts users for an update doesn't contain strings, but just the keys for them?
+## The Alert that prompts users for an update doesn't contain strings, but just the keys for them?

 This means that the `MobileCenterDistributeResources.bundle` wasn't added to the project.
 Make sure you have drag'n'dropped the file into your Xcode project, and it appears in your app target's `Copy Bundle Resources` build phase.
 The later should be the case if you have added the file through drag'n'drop – Xcode does it automatically for you.
 If the file is missing from the build phase, add it so it gets compiled into your app's bundle.

-In case you are using Cocoapods, it takes care of the resources automatically.
+If you are using Cocoapods, it takes care of the resources automatically.
 Try re-installing the pod.